adambard/learnxinyminutes-docs/dhall.html.markdown

 You can think of Dhall as: JSON + functions + types + imports

 Note that while Dhall is programmable, Dhall is not Turing-complete.
-Many of Dhall's features take advantage of this restriction to provider stronger safety guarantees and more powerful tooling.
+Many of Dhall's features take advantage of this restriction to provide stronger safety guarantees and more powerful tooling.

 ```haskell